clindsay94/Connors-PC-Remote/README.md

 3. Launch "Connor's PC Remote" from the Start menu
 4. Follow the setup wizard to install the service

-> [!TIP]
+>[!IMPORTANT]
-> You have to manually install my self-signed certificate to the trusted root certificate authority on your PC in order for the MSIX package to install.
+>You have to manually install my self-signed certificate to the trusted root certificate authority on your PC in order for the MSIX package to install.

 I am having a nightmare trying to figure out this certificate thing.